The Wood Orchid

 "Oh, I just thought I'd be nice to a friend for once", she quickly retorted before realizing what she had said.
 She started back into a walk and turned her head down as quickly as she could.

 It was his turn to look at her.
 "Thank you", he said gently almost seeming to mean more than he said.
 They remained silent for the rest of the day unless they discussed the journey.
 Once again in the familiar silence, Mulan lost herself in her thoughts of what the future held for her.
 Was she going to continue in the army?
 Was she going to be married away to some unknown man?
 Or was she to become an old maid, never to be married?
 These were the thoughts that kept her quiet throughout the day, and she wondered what thoughts were keeping Shang quiet.
 The sun had almost reached the horizon when Púrén reared back suddenly, almost throwing Shang off.
 Púrén backed away from whatever had spooked her.
 In front of her curled a cobra, its head fanned out to intimidate.
 It was a big cobra, an old cobra.
-It hissed at the frightened mare, its tongue flickering in and out.
+It hissed at the frightened mare, its tongue flickering in and out, its hood flaring.
 Shang had just some-what calmed Púrén when Mulan felt Khan shift under her.
 Before she gathered on what he was doing, he galloped over to the snake defensively standing protectively between it and Púrén.
 He reared also, Mulan more prepared but still out of control.
-His hooves came hurtling down onto the snake as it striked at him, its last effort before he was trampled.
+His hooves came hurtling down onto the snake as it moved to strike at him, its last effort before he was trampled.
 Mulan immediately looked over to Shang and saw him tending to his distressed horse, attempting to calm it.
 She turned her head back to her own steed who was breathing heavily.
 Something wasn't right.
 His eyes were wide and frozen and he was shivering a little.
 She dismounted and headed to his front hooves, afraid of what she was pretty sure she'd find.
 Two streaks of blood ran down his front left leg visible on his white sock, the dead cobra's revenge.
 She was at a loss for words, she had no idea what to do.

 "Sh-Shang?
 Can y-you come here real quick?
 Khan's b-been bit."

 He looked up from a relatively calmed mare and saw the panic on Mulan's face.
 He quickly tied the still shaken Púrén to the nearest strong branch before rushing to Mulan's side at Khan's hoof.
 The horse was rather calm for just being bitten by a deadly snake.
-Shang quickly examined the wound, and then went over to where the snake had been pummeled.
+Shang quickly examined the bleeding wound, and then went over to where the snake had been pummeled.
 He lifted up the head and searched the mouth, not satisfied with that, he looked around the area.
 He almost chuckled.